ricko2001/Genealogy-scripts/README.md

 * Each release is version numbered.
 * The ReadMe file is user friendly.
 * All configuration is done through an ini file so the python code does not need to be changed.
-* Eall needed files are in a single zip archive for easy download.
+* All needed files are in a single zip archive for easy download.
 * I've done significant amounts of testing.

 The Release zip file packages are found in the Releases page, here on Github (https://github.com/ricko2001/Genealogy-scripts/releases)